MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/github.md

   care about the code you publish.
 * Add your first name and last name under *settings > profile*.
 This makes it easier for employers to find you and review your code.
-* Add a cool profile picture.
-It doesn't have to be of you but it shouldn't be the default avatar.
+* Make sure you have a profile picture and that you're recognizable on it.
+This is an easy way to strengthen the connection with employers who review your code, and to make sure they remember who you are after interviewing you.

 ## Delete and format
 * Delete most of your repositories.